Jump to the first occurrence of "recording"

 15.263 Meetings, decisions, and deliberations of public body; requirements; attending or addressing meeting of public body; tape-recording, videotaping, broadcasting, and telecasting proceedings; rules; exclusion from meeting; exemptions.

 (1) All meetings of a public body shall be open to the public and shall be held in a place available to the general public.
 All persons shall be permitted to attend any meeting except as otherwise provided in this act.
 The right of a person to attend a meeting of a public body includes the right to tape-record, to videotape, to broadcast live on radio, and to telecast live on television the proceedings of a public body at a public meeting.
-The exercise of this right shall not be dependent upon the prior approval of the public body.
+The exercise of this right does not depend on the prior approval of the public body.
 However, a public body may establish reasonable rules and regulations in order to minimize the possibility of disrupting the meeting.

 (3) All deliberations of a public body constituting a quorum of its members shall take place at a meeting open to the public except as provided in this section and sections 7 and 8.